Tekporlipos/Tekporlipos/README.md

   <img src="https://img.icons8.com/color/96/web.png"/>
 </p>

 I work across the full stack to ensure seamless communication between frontend and backend systems.

-	•	Build Next.js and React applications with clean component architecture
+- Build **Next.js and React applications** with clean component architecture
-	•	Integrate frontend interfaces with backend APIs and databases
+- Integrate frontend interfaces with backend APIs and databases
-	•	Implement server-side rendering (SSR), API routes, and optimized data fetching
+- Implement **server-side rendering (SSR), API routes, and optimized data fetching**
+- Architect **frontend state management and data flow** using TanStack Query & Zustand
-	•	Collaborate closely with frontend engineers to align data contracts and UX needs
+- Collaborate closely with designers and backend engineers to align **data contracts and UX needs**
-	•	Debug and resolve cross-layer issues efficiently
+- Debug and resolve cross-layer issues efficiently

-My goal is always to ensure that data flows smoothly from the database to the user interface without friction.
+My goal is always to ensure that **data flows smoothly from the database to the user interface with zero friction**.

-⸻
+---

-🔹 Next.js Expertise
+#### 🔹 Next.js Expertise

-I use Next.js extensively to build modern, scalable web applications.
+I use Next.js extensively to build **modern, scalable, production-grade web platforms**.

-	•	Server-side rendering (SSR) and static site generation (SSG)
+- Server-side rendering (SSR) and static site generation (SSG)
-	•	API routes and backend-for-frontend patterns
+- API routes and backend-for-frontend (BFF) patterns
-	•	Optimized routing, layouts, and performance
+- Optimized routing, layouts, and streaming UI
-	•	Authentication flows and protected routes
+- Authentication flows and protected routes
-	•	Integration with backend services and databases
+- Integration with backend services and distributed systems

-Next.js allows me to deliver fast, SEO-friendly, and highly interactive user experiences backed by solid backend systems.
+Next.js allows me to deliver **fast, SEO-friendly, and highly interactive user experiences** backed by **robust backend architectures**.

 ---